 My program of research focuses on the impact of illness on families.
 My research can be considered across three interconnected themes: (1) the dyadic interrelationships between caregivers and care recipients; (2) the context of caregiving; and (3) caregiver access to formal and informal supports.
 Much of my work focuses on cancer caregiving, as well as caregiving experiences and impacts at the population-level.
 The overarching goal of my work is to improve the policies, systems, and environment surrounding patients and caregivers, to better support their well-being and to prevent or mitigate adverse sequalae related to the caregiving role.

-Litzelman, K., Choi, H., Maher, M. & Harnish, A. (2020).
+Litzelman, K., Choi, H., Maher, M., & Harnish, A. (2021).
 Role of cancer survivor health and health service use in spouses’ utilization of mental health-related care.
-Cancer.
-2021;127(7):1146-1153. doi: 10.1002/cncr.33345.
+Cancer, 127(7) 1146-1153. https://doi.org/10.1002/cncr.33345

 - Human Development & Family Studies

-- UW Carbone Cancer Center
+- Carbone Cancer Center

 - Center for Demography of Health and Aging

 - PhD, Population Health Sciences, University of Wisconsin–Madison